Recording data | CityLens | Urbi Documentation

 Detected frames count in the Statistics tab

-Once the frames are processed, the statistics is updated to display the number of detected objects.
+Once the frames are processed, the statistics are updated to display the number of detected objects.